Meander (film): Plot

 When she reaches the acid pit, she burns off the clasp of her wrist device and discovers her own set of markings underneath - two crosses and a diamond telling her which directions to take.
 The creature begins to give chase again as Lisa reaches the split in the tunnel, she throws her removed device down one tunnel to lure the creature and takes the other.

 She comes across a strange biological door that leads into a womb like room.
 She crawls inside and strange creatures - possibly aliens - can be seen moving on the other side of the walls of the womb.
 She leaves the womb by another exit and enters a similar room, where she notices her wrist device on the floor and the creature stuck in a door ahead of her.
 She slowly retrieves the device, but it sets off an alarm which rouses the creature and it gives chase again.

 They move into a tunnel that again lines the walls with fire tubes.
 Lisa escapes into the safe room and the glass falls down, but this time the fire doesn't come and the glass opens again and she is pushed back out in to the tunnel with the creature.
 She wrestles with it, placing her foot on its head as the wall presses them both into the main tunnel.
 Its head is crushed against the wall, killing it.

 Lisa uses the marking on her wrist to find her way.
 She eventually finds her daughter Nina playing with a ball.
 She realises her daughter is not real and tells her she has to leave another way.
 The daughter hugs her, telling her "I'm proud of you, Lisa.
 We all are", then disappears.

 Lisa crawls into one final tunnel with three blades falling at faster intervals.
 The first is every 4 seconds and she makes it through.
 The second is every 3, she gets by it.
 The third is every 2 which seems impossible.
 Just ahead is the exit with bright blue sky.
 Determined, she forces herself to try and almost makes it, but her foot is severed in half.
 She crawls to the exit, weak with loss of blood, and finds it is merely a screen with a video of a sky.

 She begins to cry as the tunnel fills with flame tubes.

 Suddenly, the ceiling opens up and she begins to float upward into a bright light.
 She wakes up outside on a rock under a bright blue sky.
 Her foot is healed.
 Nina appears before her.
 Lisa asks her if she has died.
 Nina tells Lisa that her body died many times, but she is safe now.
 Lisa asks her what she is supposed to do.
 Nina says "Live".

-The camera pans up, revealing that they are in a beautiful landscape.
+The camera pans up, revealing that they are in a beautiful alien landscape.